Curriculum

 Math Curriculum

-Eureka Math — also known as EngageNY — is a complete, Pre-K through 12 curriculum that carefully sequences the mathematical progressions into expertly crafted modules.
-Eureka Math provides educators with a comprehensive suite of innovative curriculum, in-depth professional development, books, and support materials.
-Eureka Math, a Common Core-aligned curriculum published by the non-profit Great Minds Inc., equates mathematical concepts to stories, with the aim of developing conceptual understanding.
+Eureka Math Squared is a complete, Pre-K through 12 curriculum that carefully sequences the mathematical progressions into expertly crafted modules.
+Eureka Math Squared provides educators with a comprehensive suite of innovative curriculum, in-depth professional development, books, and support materials.
+Eureka Math Squared, a Common Core-aligned curriculum published by the non-profit Great Minds Inc., equates mathematical concepts to stories, with the aim of developing conceptual understanding.
 Like Common Core, it encourages students to use various mental strategies to solve problems, and to focus on the process instead of the answer.

-Eureka Math in Sync digital suite makes knowledge unstoppable by taking everything you love about Eureka Math and adding short, digestible videos for each lesson.
+Eureka Math Squared in Sync digital suite makes knowledge unstoppable by taking everything you love about Eureka Math Squared and adding short, digestible videos for each lesson.
 Downloadable, fillable PDFs allow students to show their work and communicate with teachers via annotations and comments.This hybrid learning environment lets teachers and students toggle seamlessly between home and classroom without developing any knowledge gaps.
-Eureka Math has many parent-friendly features including: Homework Helpers, Parent Tip Sheets in English and Spanish, Curriculum Roadmaps, video tutorials, and parent support.
-Parents may learn more about Eureka Math through the Great
+Eureka Math Squared has many parent-friendly features including: Homework Helpers, Parent Tip Sheets in English and Spanish, Curriculum Roadmaps, video tutorials, and parent support.
+Parents may learn more about Eureka Math Squared through the Great.

 Social Studies Curriculum